 Once an IESP has been created, there are several types of meetings with the CSE that parents and at least one school representative must attend: Annual Meetings, Triennial Meetings, Reconvene Meetings, and Reevaluation Meetings.
 It is important to prepare for each of these meetings by collecting current documentation of the student’s progress and needs.
 This documentation can come from progress reports from IESP related service providers, current teachers, or recent evaluations.
 Parents may request input from other professionals as well.
 It is important, and required by law, to invite a representative of the school (usually the Liaison) to all IESP meetings, so that someone at the meeting can speak to the student’s performance and needs at school and to the resources available at HCCS.
 Another reason for inviting a member of the school to the meeting is so that someone at the meeting can accurately and efficiently communicate changes to an IESP to teachers and administrators.

-Hunter College Campus Schools Learning Plans are comprehensive descriptions of a student’s learning style and needs, including accommodations.
+Hunter College Campus Schools Accommodation & Learning Plans are comprehensive descriptions of a student’s learning style and needs, including accommodations.
 Learning Plans are designed to provide teachers with insight into the special learning needs of a student, and they are often based on the report from a neuropsychological evaluation.

 • In the High School, these plans are created by the Learning Specialist, with input from the High School Student Support Team.